dotgc/dotfiles/README.md

 Notes:
   1. If the repo was cloned using https, change the remote url to have <username>@.
 This would prevent asking for username everytime.
 It'll still ask for password.
+  2. Upgrade bash to version 4.
+Mac ships with an old version of it.